KUTU (FM)

-KUTU (91.3-FM, "91.3 The Blaze") is a radio station broadcasting a College, Variety.
-Licensed to Santa Clara, Utah, United States, the station is currently owned by Utah Tech University, formerly known as Dixie State University.
+KUTU (91.3-FM, "91.3 The Blaze") is a college radio station broadcasting a Variety format.
+Licensed to Santa Clara, Utah, United States, the station is owned by Utah Tech University, formerly known as Dixie State University.

-Radio programming from Dixie State began in 2009, when a preview of KXDS' programming aired on KURR (103.1 FM) ahead of the launch of the 91.3 facility.
+Radio programming was reinstated from Dixie State in 2009, when a preview of KXDS' programming aired on KURR (103.1 FM) ahead of the launch of the 91.3 facility.
 The station was known as "Classical 91" and aired a classical music format.
 The classical format was dropped in 2012 as part of changes to increase student involvement.

 In 2017, the university entered into a 10-year lease to expand to operating a low-power station in St. George, KDXI-LP 100.3.
 That station changed its call sign to KQUT-LP on June 29, 2022, in advance of Dixie State University changing its name officially to Utah Tech University on July 1.
 After reaching an agreement with the owner of KUTU-CD, a television station in Oklahoma, KXDS became KUTU on September 26, 2022.